 Self-evaluations are something necessary that every employee needs before a performance review.
 By comparing their own assessment with that of their peers, both managers and their employees can get a good gist of strengths and improvement areas, helping refine every aspect of performance.

-It's helpful to assess yourself before your performance review.
-This process can boost your self-awareness around both your strengths and areas for improvement.
+Assessing your self is an important part of raising your awareness, and getting a gist of your strengths and areas for improvement.
 Using this exercise, you can pitch yourself properly during your review highlighting your achievements, reflecting on challenges, and setting a clear path for growth.
-So, the chances for getting the raise you want increases.

 1. Reflect on Your Accomplishments